priyanshu1044/CMPE255-RealTime-Anomaly-Detection/README.md

 # Real-Time Anomaly Detection in Transactions

 This project implements a **real-time anomaly detection system** for financial transactions using streaming data, machine learning, and data visualization.
-It detects fraudulent transactions using PyOD and Isolation Forest, processes data in real-time using Redpanda (Kafka-compatible), and stores anomalies in a PostgreSQL database, which are then displayed through live dashboards built with Streamlit and Next.js.
+It detects fraudulent transactions using PyOD and Isolation Forest, processes data in real-time using Redpanda (Kafka-compatible), and stores anomalies in a PostgreSQL database, which are then displayed through a live dashboard built with Next.js.

 The system features both a standard batch-based anomaly detection approach and an enhanced mode with user-specific models that learn from individual transaction histories.